SiddheshBangar/SiddheshBangar/README.md

 ### Hi there 👋, my name is Siddhesh Bangar

-#### ⚡ I am a Student and Vidyalankar Institute of Technology, Wadala
+#### ⚡ I am a Student at Vidyalankar Institute of Technology, Wadala

 I am keen to learn and explore new technologies, and I am highly interested in working as a Data Analyst.
 Rather than working, I love to study movies and cinematography.